Vanishing Beauty: Are Blue Macaws Extinct?

 Should We Intervene in Nature?

 Conservation is one of the most debated topics.
-It refers to whether humans should step in and try to fix what they are lacking or let nature do its thing.
+It refers to whether humans should step in and try to fix what’s been our loss or let nature do its thing.
 Some may even believe that if a species has already disappeared from the wild, trying to bring it back may disturb the natural balance.
-They argue that it makes more sense to focus on protecting the environment and stopping more extinctions instead of spending time and money trying to bring back one animal.

 Role of Captive Breeding